Canace22/langchain-tools-demo/README.md

 - Detailed view for individual responses
 - Real-time status monitoring with visual indicators

+### Ant Design X Components (Element Plus Implementation)
+The project includes a recreation of Ant Design X components using Element Plus:

+#### Common Components
+- **Bubble**: Versatile message bubble component with multiple styling options and tail positioning
+- **Conversations**: Complete conversation component with support for user/AI messages, typing indicators, and action buttons

+#### Wake Components
+- **Welcome**: Customizable welcome screen component with title, description, icon/image, and example suggestions
+- **Prompts**: Grid display of prompt templates with selection capability and visual feedback

+#### Express Components
+- **Sender**: Message input component with support for text entry, uploads, and keyboard shortcuts

+#### Confirm Components
+- **ThoughtChain**: Component for displaying AI reasoning process with collapsible steps and code snippets

+To view the demos, navigate to `/antx-demo` in the application.

 ## Getting Started

 1. Clone the repository